Tuesday, September 17, 2024

 This illuminates a few intriguing details.
 Proyas points out in his commentary that the Strangers aren't going around kidnapping anybody.
 Only when Diana takes away the agency of the children do the Strangers step in.
 The children must choose to leave, they aren't being abducted.
 It's interesting to watch Koestler think this through and help Caleb come to what he thinks is the right decision.
 And in the end, Caleb and Abby are . . . saved.
 (Is it significant, when we see them in the final shot, that they are dressed in white?)

 Maybe a lot of audience members didn't like the ambiguity and expected the story to have a clearer distinction between science and religion, especially regarding the ending of the movie.
 I wasn't bothered in the least.
 Does it leave things unanswered?
-It absolutely does, but the questions it inspires opens the door for some fascinating conversation.
+It absolutely does, but the questions it inspires open the door for some fascinating conversation.
 To be fair, I've seen other movies that left too many things unanswered and felt like the filmmakers were jerking my chain.
 I didn't feel that way with Knowing.
 All art is subjective, and this film intentionally leaves it up to the viewer to wonder about the ending.
 Debates about the story could be endless, which, for me, only enriches the experience.

 I haven't even mentioned all the other factors that help make this movie great.
 I think the acting is brilliant, the cinematography is top notch, and Marco Beltrami's score is exceptional.
 I had a great time seeing this film in the theater and have loved it ever since.
 While I can't convince someone else to love it like I do, I make no apologies for my taste in movies.